Not only do I back up my computer, I back up everything I say.

 The fall of America.

-F. Chuck Todd says big problems in Washington if the Republicans win in November.
+F. Chuck Todd says, big problems in Washington if the Republicans win in November.

-All of Washington, mind you, if Republicans win in November.
+A bad election night for all of Washington, all of Washington, mind you, if Republicans win in November.